 “Television is basically teaching whether you want it to or not.”

 So said the great Jim Henson, the world’s beloved headmaster.
-And while Sesame Street taught us all to spell, count and care, it also introduced generation after generation to a wide range of rock and pop artists, from Johnny Cash to BB King, REM to Feist, who hung out with a bunch of penguins for an educational whirl through 1234.
+And while Sesame Street taught us all to spell, count and care, it also introduced generation after generation to a wide range of rock and pop artists, from Johnny Cash (opens in new tab) to BB King (opens in new tab), REM (opens in new tab) to Feist (opens in new tab), who hung out with a bunch of penguins for an educational whirl through 1234.

 Going right back to the birth of rock’n’roll, musicians have reached through the small screen to shock, inspire, thrill and confuse, and occasionally change the world.
 Here, then, we look at 10 of the most pivotal musical moments in the history of the good old idiot box.